rmuif/docs/docs/authentication.md

 ## Protecting routes

-You might want to require the user to be authenticated to be able to access certain routes, e.g. a settings page.
+You might want to require the user to be authenticated to be able to access certain routes, e.g., a settings page.
 You can take a look at the existing definitions in `Router`, where the `user` object is required:

 ```jsx
 <Route path="/user/:userId">